atedstone/gnssice/README.md

 * Use the script "iteratively" to identify periods which should be excluded.
 * Add exclusion periods to a file named `exclusions_<site>.csv`, located in `$GNSS_L2DIR` (or specify elsewhere with the `-optpath` option of `gnss_disp_vel.py`).
 * Re-run the script.
-* If corrections due to pole re-drilling are needed then this functionality will first need to be implemented, as it was not (yet) needed for the high-elevation ice velocities campaign!

 This script can be used in at least two or three ways: